Glory By Honor XIII

 Glory By Honor XIII was the 13th Glory By Honor professional wrestling event produced by Ring of Honor (ROH).
 It took place on November 15, 2014 at the San Antonio Shrine Auditorium in San Antonio, Texas.

 Background

+Storylines

 Glory by Honor XIII featured seven professional wrestling matches, which involved different wrestlers from pre-existing scripted feuds, plots, and storylines that played out on ROH's television programs.
 Wrestlers portrayed villains or heroes as they followed a series of events that built tension and culminated in a wrestling match or series of matches.